WSL, Birmensdorf, Switzerland, 7-9 June 2021

 Three decades of monitoring effects from air pollution within ICP Forests operating under Air Convention, have provided a harmonized and standardized asset of long-term data series which allows scientists, stakeholders and policy makers to address the status and predict the fate of European forest ecosystems and their functioning in a changing environment.

-The goal of the 9th ICP Forests Scientific Conference 2021 is to highlight the extensive ICP Forests data series on forest growth, phenology, biodiversity, nutritional status of foliage and litter fall, ambient air quality, deposition, meteorology, soil and crown condition.
+The goal of FORECOMON 2021 is to highlight the extensive ICP Forests data series on forest growth, phenology, biodiversity, nutritional status of foliage and litter fall, ambient air quality, deposition, meteorology, soil and crown condition.
 We combine novel modeling approaches and integrate long-term trends to assess air pollution and climate effects on European forests and related ecosystem services.
 Latest results and conclusions from local scale to European scale studies will be presented and discussed.

 As enrichment of the scientific scope of the conference, we are delighted to announce the following keynotes, presented by renowned scientists: